kleinbottle/swanlotus/content/blogs/mastering-time/mastering-time.md

 ## Shed the need for approval

-Professor Kravitis added poignantly, "Others do not care who you are, what you are, what you do, or how you fare.
+Professor Karavitis added poignantly, "Others do not care who you are, what you are, what you do, or how you fare.
 You wrongly think---like the [Ptolemaic astronomers](https://www.princeton.edu/~hos/mike/texts/ptolemy/ptolemy.html)---that you are the center of everyone's universe.
 Nothing could be further from the truth.

 "Each person is deeply involved in thinking about his or her _own_ life.
 The approval or disapproval of others is as short-lived as their memories.
 Do not live your life to satisfy others.
 Rather, strive to live in harmony with your innermost self.
 That is the sure road to contentment and peace with yourself.